mosip/documentation/docs/ctk-user-guide.md

 * Create a new project
 * View a specific project
 * Archive a project
-* Move to the Biometric data dashboard
+* Move to the biometric data dashboard

 Let us go through each of them in detail.

 ### View projects

-Once the user logs into the compliance tool kit, user can view all the existing projects in the dashboard.
+Once the user logs into the compliance tool kit, the user can view all the existing projects in the dashboard.

 The project dashboard will display the following attributes of a project:
 * Name of the project
 * Project Type